-While baseball itself isn’t the most popular betting sport in the US, the World Series sees a huge amount of wagering across all the major legal online betting sites.
+While baseball isn’t the most popular betting sport in the US, the World Series sees a huge amount of wagering across all the major legal online betting sites.
 Most World Series betting takes place on the futures boards, but a large handle is turned on single-game lines and in-game wagering, too.

-After the Super Bowl and the NBA Finals, the MLB’s WS is the most popular professional championship for US sports bettors.
+After the Super Bowl and the NBA Finals, the MLB’s World Series is the most popular professional championship for US sports bettors.
 If it’s your first trip around the bases and you’re looking for how to legally bet on the World Series, our betting guide will help take the mystery out of the process.